Q&A

 Once light hits the retinas at the back of our eyeballs, it’s converted into an electrical signal that then has to travel to the visual processing system at the back of our brains.
 From there, the signal travels forward through our brains, constructing what we see and creating our perception of it.
 This process just takes time.

-READ: What is called the parliament of Israel?
+READ: What is the best font for documentation?

 How does the human eye work?